MorrowL/RichardsSolver/README.rst

 The numbers 1, 2, 3 and 4 correspond to the boundary IDs of the mesh.
 Note the boundary conditions can be spatially and/or temporally dependent.

+solver_parameters are the parameters to solve the system of equations.
+Users can choose 'default' (recommended), 'exact', 'iterative', or provide a dictionary of solver options.

+time_integrator is a string that specifies how Richards' equation is integrated in time.
+Current options are 'BackwardEuler', 'CrankNicolson', or 'SemiImplicit'.

+quad_degree specifies quadrature degree, where 2p + 1 is recommended with p being the polynomial degree of V.

 Available demos
 ===================